 Skip to the content.

-Welcome to the website of the second UncertaiNLP workshop to be held at EMNLP 2025 in Suzhou, China.
+Welcome to the website of the third UncertaiNLP workshop to be held at EMNLP 2026 in Budapest, Hungary.

-Tagline: UncertaiNLP brings together researchers embracing sources of uncertainty from human language and NLP tools; harnessing them for improved NLP.
+Tagline: UncertaiNLP brings together researchers studying uncertainty in human language and NLP tools, including LLMs, and how it can be harnessed to improve NLP.

 Important Dates